1. Pursues Professionalism

 - Assesses participants’ mastery of required skills and knowledge to determine appropriate individual learning paths

-- Facilitates active learning processes with problem, inquiry or project-based tasks that are open-ended and challenging
+- Facilitates active learning processes with problem, inquiry or

 Supporting Knowledge

-- Knowledge of the nature of proficiency scales: i.e., the standard metric that supports comparison and aggregation
+- Knowledge of the nature of

-- Understanding of how proficiency levels are established: e.g., probability, mastery and the costs of error, employer expectations or impacts on outcomes
+Proficiency scales are used to describe participants' learning and progression along a continuum of growth.
+They are used to identify areas of strength and areas for improvement.Digital Resource Libraryproficiency scales: i.e., the standard metric that supports comparison and aggregation - Understanding of how proficiency levels are established: e.g., probability, mastery and the costs of error, employer expectations or impacts on outcomes

 - Understanding of the impact of familiarity and transfer